-Genetic testing provides information for the individual but also will provide information for the rest of the family.
-If genetic testing identifies a gene alteration in you we would assume that you had inherited it from either your mother or father.
-Altered genes can often be passed down through families over generations without being noticed.
-Therefore, finding a gene alteration in you will have implications for other family members as well.
-So sharing genetic information in a family is really important.
-It can provide family members with a real opportunity to protect their health by enrolling in screening programmes to detect cancers as early as possible or even surgical options to help reduce the risk of developing cancer in the first place.
+Genetic testing provides information for the individual but could also provide information for the rest of the family.
+If genetic testing identifies a gene variant, we would assume that you had inherited it from one of your parents.
+Lynch syndrome can often be passed down through families over generations without being detected.
+Sharing genetic information in a family is really important because it provides family members with the opportunity to protect their health by enrolling in screening programmes to detect cancers as early as possible or even surgical options to help reduce the risk of developing cancer in the first place.

 Sometimes people may think if genetic testing does not show anything then there is nothing to tell anyone.
-However, knowing what is happening in the family can prevent work being repeated as sometimes lots of family members are asking the same questions.
-It is also very important to remember that, regardless of the results of any genetic testing, the family history itself may mean family members are at a higher risk of cancer anyway and opportunities to protect their health can be offered to them.
+However, knowing what is happening in the family can prevent tests being repeated as sometimes lots of family members are asking the same questions.
+It is also very important to remember that, even if we do not find that you have Lynch syndrome, the family history itself may mean family members are at a higher risk of cancer and opportunities to protect their health can be offered to them.